Sign up and start teaching!

 Teachers are responsible for lesson planning, but our resource pack contains lots of links to free resources and worksheets you can use.
 There is also a forum for RefuNet teachers on Facebook where teachers share resources and ask for advice, although this is not compulsory to be part of.

 All lessons take place online.
 We recommend using Zoom to conduct lessons, although you're welcome to use another platform if you prefer.
 There is no time limit on meetings with two participants so is free to use for lessons.
-There's a brief how-to video on using Zoom for teaching at the bottom of this page.
+There are some tips on teaching via Zoom on the last page of the resource pack.

 We will be in touch regularly to see how the classes are going, check if there are any issues and see if we can help in any way.